 The Monongahela Incline along with the Duquesne Incline, are two of the most popular tourist attractions in Pittsburgh.
 On weekends, in particular, they can be crowded.
 Our number one 'pro tip' is to plan ahead and bring exact change cash to avoid the line at the ticket machine.
-If you have exact change ($3.50 round trip for adults, $2.50 for children), you can get in line for the next trip rather than getting in line for the ticket machine.
+If you have exact change ($3.50 round trip for adults, $2.50 for children -- must be completed within 3 hours), you can get in line for the next trip rather than getting in line for the ticket machine.

 A flashing light in the terminal indicates which car will be boarding next.
 Proceed to the stairs on that side of the terminal.